-ALWAYS_JOIN - Always expect a transaction to be in progress when an event is received.
+ALWAYS_JOIN - Always expects a transaction to be in progress when an event is received.
 If there is no transaction, an exception is thrown.

-JOIN_IF_POSSIBLE - Join the current transaction if one is available.
-Otherwise, don’t create a transaction.
+JOIN_IF_POSSIBLE - Will join the current transaction if one is available.
+Otherwise, no transaction is created.

 If you are using Mule Enterprise Edition, you can use the